JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-app-engine.md

 ## OVERVIEW

 GCE requires a lot of setup.
 But what if you just don't really care about the guts (infrastructure) and just want to deploy and App.
-Well GCA is for you.
+Well `gae` is for you.

-On a side note, can GAE run a service.
+On a side note, can `gae` run a service.
 I would say yes.
-But that's not really the point of GAE.
+But that's not really the point of `gae`.

 ## FREE RESOURCE (standard environment only)